 - Toll calls will still use eleven digits (1 + area code + number).

-- A transition period (likely to last six months) will allow consumers to adjust to 10-digit dialing and make any needed changes.
-Dates for the transition period will be determined in the near future.
+- A transition period (expected to last from March 19, 2016 until September 17, 2016) will allow consumers to adjust to 10-digit dialing and make any needed changes.
+Ten-digit dialing is expected to become mandatory on September 17, 2016.

 - Businesses, not-for-profit organizations, government agencies and other customers will not need to incur costs for reprinting signage, stationery, advertising, or business cards because of the area code change.
 However, 7-digit numbers in fax machines, alarm systems, and other devices and systems will need to be reprogrammed to include the area codes.